-- Where the dropped kerb at the controlled crossing is in the direct line of travel, eg. at crossing points on junctions, the tactile surface should be laid to a depth of 1200mm.
-At all other controlled crossings a depth of 800mm should be provided (Figure 3)
+• Where the dropped kerb at the controlled crossing is in the direct line of travel, eg. at crossing points on junctions, the tactile surface should be laid to a depth of 1200mm.
+At all other controlled crossings a depth of 800mm should be provided (Figure 3 page 29)

+This will ensure that visually impaired pedestrians pick up the surface.

+• The back edge (of the section of tactile surface which extends across the dropped kerb) should be at right angles to the direction of crossing (Figure 3 page 29).
+This may not necessarily be parallel to the kerb.

+Figure 3: Layout of blister surface at controlled crossing point

+"L" pattern tactile surface arrangement for use at Zebras, Pelicans and other signalised crossings

+Inset controlled crossing

+In-line controlled crossing

+- 2) Crossing shown is a pelican. - 3) Further advice on the design of controlled crossing is given in Local Transport Note 2/95, "The design of pedestrian crossings".

-This will ensure that visually impaired pedestrians pick up the surface. - The back edge (of the section of tactile surface which extends across the dropped kerb) should be at right angles to the direction of crossing (Figure 3).
-This may not necessarily be parallel to the kerb. - Some visually impaired people can use the back edge of the tactile surface to align themselves correctly in the direction of crossing.
-Some may use the direction of the rows of blisters to provide that guidance. - Where the back edge is not parallel to the kerb, and as a result the depth of the tactile surface varies, it should be no less than 800mm at any point (Figure 4). - At controlled crossings only, a stem of the surface, 1200mm wide, should extend from the flush dropped kerb to the back of the footway and preferably back to the building line where that is possible.
-(Figure 3). - The stem will be encountered by visually impaired people walking along the footway and can be followed to the controlled crossing point.
+Some visually impaired people can use the back edge of the tactile surface to align themselves correctly in the direction of crossing.
+Some may use the direction of the rows of blisters to provide that guidance.

+- Where the back edge is not parallel to the kerb, and as a result the depth of the tactile surface varies, it should be no less than 800mm at any point (Figure 4 page 31). - At controlled crossings only, a stem of the surface, 1200mm wide, should extend from the flush dropped kerb to the back of the footway and preferably back to the building line where that is possible.
+(Figure 3 page 29).

+The stem will be encountered by visually impaired people walking along the footway and can be followed to the controlled crossing point.
 It is recognised that in some cases this could result in a very long stem.
 If this is considered undesirable, local authorities should consult with local visually impaired people and rehabilitation officers (or mobility officers) to establish whether a shorter stem is acceptable.
-In most cases a 5m long stem should be sufficient. - The stem should extend back from the tactile paving adjacent to the push button control box or the zebra pole, forming an 'L' arrangement (Figure 3). - The stem can be followed to the push button box or pole which should be adjacent to the right hand side of the crossing area.
+In most cases a 5m long stem should be sufficient.

+• The stem should extend back from the tactile paving adjacent to the push button control box or the zebra pole, forming an 'L' arrangement (Figure 3 page 29).

+The stem can be followed to the push button box or pole which should be adjacent to the right hand side of the crossing area.
 Positioning the control box on the right hand side is useful for guide dog users who will generally be working their guide dog on their left hand side.

-- In one-way streets, and on staggered crossings, where the traffic is approaching from the left, then the stem should lead down to a push button on the right hand side, but a second push button should be provided on the left hand side. - The stem should be installed so that it is in line with the direction of travel across the road (Figures 3 and 4). - The orientation of the stem may be used by some visually impaired people to align themselves properly before crossing the road. - Further advice about the general design and layout of controlled crossings can be found in Local Transport Note 2/95, 'The design of pedestrian crossings', (see Reference section).
+In one-way streets, and on staggered crossings, where the traffic is approaching from the left, then the stem should lead down to a push button on the right hand side, but a second push button should be provided on the left hand side.

+• The stem should be installed so that it is in line with the direction of travel across the road (Figures 3 and 4 pages 29 and 31).

+Figure 4: Layout of blister surface at controlled crossing where the back edge of the tactile is not parallel to the kerb

+2) Crossing shown is a controlled crossing.

+The orientation of the stem may be used by some visually impaired people to align themselves properly before crossing the road.

+Further advice about the general design and layout of controlled crossings can be found in Local Transport Note 2/95, 'The design of pedestrian crossings', (see Reference section).
 Additionally, Chapter 5 of this document covers the specific layout of a controlled crossing, including a Toucan, in the vicinity of a shared use facility.